 - A. In Civil Cases.
 Unless otherwise ordered by the Court, all conferences and proceedings in civil cases will be held by telephone.
-Unless otherwise directed by the Court, the parties should call into the Court's dedicated conference line at (888) 363-4749, and enter Access Code 1015508, followed by the pound (#) key. - B. In Criminal Cases.
+Unless otherwise directed by the Court, the parties should call into the Court's dedicated conference line at (888) 363-4749, and enter Access Code 2682448, followed by the pound (#) key.
+A telephone number for the public to listen to conferences and proceedings will be posted on the docket in advance of the date for the conference or proceeding. - B. In Criminal Cases.
 To the maximum extent possible, all conferences and proceedings will be held by either telephone or video.
 No later than one week before a scheduled appearance, counsel must confer and submit a letter to the Court indicating their views on whether the Court can, consistent with the U.S. Constitution, Federal Rules of Criminal Procedure (see, e.g., Rules 5(f), 10(b) & (c), and 43) and any other relevant law, conduct the matter by telephone or video and, if applicable, whether the Defendant either consents to appearing in that manner or to waiving his or her appearance altogether.
-Counsel should include the same information in any request for a conference or other proceeding. - C. Teleconferences Generally.
+Counsel should include the same information in any request for a conference or other proceeding.

+C. Teleconferences Generally.
 At least 24 hours before a scheduled teleconference, parties are directed jointly to email Chambers a list of counsel-no more than 2 attorneys per party, unless otherwise ordered-who may be speaking during the teleconference.
 The email should also set forth the telephone numbers from which counsel expect to join the call.
-To facilitate orderly teleconferences and the creation of an accurate transcript, counsel are required to identify themselves every time they speak during the call.
+To facilitate orderly teleconferences and the creation of an accurate transcript, during any teleconference counsel shall identify themselves by name each time they speak during the call.